Dreierschnapsen: Normal game

 The player who wins the trick leads to the next unless it was the last one of the hand.

 Pairs or marriages

-If a player, on his turn, has a King and an Ober (Mandl) of the same suit, he may declare a Zwanziger ("Twenty"), which wins 20 card points.
-A trump King and Ober are known as a Vierziger ("Forty") and are worth 40 card points.
-One of the two cards must be played; usually the Ober is chosen.
+If a player, on his turn, has a King and a Queen of the same suit, he may declare a Zwanziger ("Twenty"), which wins 20 card points.
+A trump King and Queen are known as a Vierziger ("Forty") and are worth 40 card points.
+One of the two cards must be played; usually the Queen is chosen.
 They must win the trick when they can.
 If the team gets no tricks in that hand, any such pairs or 'marriages' are invalid.
 They must win at least one trick for them to count.

 Bettler (or Fechter)

 The aim of Bettler ("Beggar") or, regionally, Fechter ("Swordsman") is not to take any tricks.
 Players must follow suit and try to win the trick.
 The winner scores 4 points.

 Schnapser (or Drei-Stich)

 Only the caller may declare a Schnapser or Drei-Stich ("Three Trick") and he must play the first card.
 If anyone beats his led card, he loses.

 The game may be won in one of the following ways: